 About the Sleep Surgery Program at Mount Sinai

 The Division of Sleep Surgery specializes in the comprehensive management of obstructive sleep apnea (OSA) and sleep-disordered breathing.
-Led by Dr. Fred Lin, the team at the Mount Sinai Health System is comprised of otolaryngologists (ear, nose and throat doctors) who are either board certified in sleep medicine or fellowship trained in sleep surgery.
+Led by Division Chief Dr. Fred Lin, the team at the Mount Sinai Health System is comprised of otolaryngologists (ear, nose and throat doctors) who are either board certified in sleep medicine or fellowship trained in sleep surgery.
 Our Sleep Surgery Program offers patients the full spectrum of nonsurgical and surgical treatments for OSA, including the Inspire Therapy implant device for those who cannot comply with the CPAP regimen.
 Additionally, we work in a multidisciplinary approach, collaborating closely with experts in the Division of Pulmonary and Sleep Medicine, the Division of Oral and Maxillofacial Surgery, the Department of Neurology, and the Metabolic and Bariatric Surgery Program to provide patients with the collective expertise for all facets of their care.

 About Obstructive Sleep Apnea and Personalized Plans